Localize messages in broadcasts and newsletters

 A newsletter with multiple languages

-When composing your newsletter, you can remove languages that you add by mistake.
-Go to the tab for the language you want to remove and click .
+When composing your message, you can remove languages that you add by mistake.

 Removing a language means that people bearing the language code in their localization attribute will receive the default message.